 The Toxic allows for very accurate crossbow shooting and is nearly silent in flight.
 The Toxic’s bone crushing tip ensures deep target penetration.
 The broadhead is available in a crossbow version and a version with Deep Six ferrules is also being sold so it can be fitted on Easton Injexion arrows.

-After 2013’s introduction of the radically different Toxic broadhead, in 2014 Flying Arrow Archery decided to launch a slightly more conventional broadhead, the Cyclone with a higher priced tag of $42.
+After 2013’s introduction of the radically different Toxic broadhead, in 2014 Flying Arrow Archery decided to launch a slightly more conventional broadhead, the Cyclone with a higher price tag.
 The Cyclone sports a more traditional style vented blade design with three razor-sharp, curved blades and includes the same chisel tip as the Toxic.
 A special crossbow version of this broadhead is also available and the blades of the Cyclone are interchangeable with the Toxic.